Cars & motorcycles

 Healthcare & pensions

 Like a variable-rate mortgage, a LIBOR mortgage is a mortgage whose interest rate can change during the repayment term.
-The interest rate of a LIBOR mortgage, also known as a money market mortgage, is adjusted to reflect the market rate every 3 to 6 months, depending on the terms of the mortgage.
-The repayment term of a LIBOR mortgage is also fixed – usually at three to five years.
+The interest rate of a LIBOR mortgage, also known as a money market mortgage, is adjusted to reflect market conditions every three to six months, as defined in the mortgage agreement.
+In addition, the repayment term of a LIBOR mortgage is fixed – usually at three to five years.

 The interest rate for a LIBOR mortgage is calculated using the LIBOR and the margin applied by the lender.
 Although the LIBOR is recalculated every day, a LIBOR mortgage offers a bit more stability.
 Borrowers can choose at what intervals the interest rate should be adjusted.
-Lenders usually offer a choice of a 3, 6 or 12-month LIBOR.
+Lenders usually let borrowers choose between a 3, 6 or 12-month LIBOR.
 The repayment term is usually three to five years.

 When interest rates are low, a LIBOR mortgage is the cheapest option.
-It has generally been the lowest-cost home financing choice for the past ten years.
+It has generally been the cheapest type of mortgage for the past ten years.

 When interest rates fall, borrowers feel the benefits straight away.
 Since the LIBOR can fluctuate strongly and therefore rise dramatically, this mortgage type is only suitable for borrowers who have the funds to cope with a sharp rise in rates.